 The ankles should be supported, and this position maintained

 A child is weighed naked up to 2 years old.
-Appropriate baby scales should be used.
+Appropriate baby scales should be used (ensure the nappy is removed).

 After 2 years of age, light clothesonly should be worn.
 Shoes or slippers should be removed and pockets emptied of their contents.